 - 2 teaspoons of olive oil

-- 1/2 cup cucumber grated peeled and seeded first
+- 1/2 cup shredded cucumber (peeled and seeded first)

 - 1/4 cup finely chopped red pepper

-- 1/4 cup green onions finely chopped white and green parts
+- 1/4 cup finely chopped green onions, green and white parts

-- 1 1/2 tablespoons chopped fresh oregano 2 teaspoons dry oregano if you prefer
+- 1 tablespoon chopped fresh oregano, or 2 teaspoons dry

 - 1 1/4 teaspoons salt